MovingBlocks/AdventureSite/README.md

 ### What is a Path inside [AdventureSite](http://prathamesh.me/AdventureSite/) -
 - A path is nothing but a set of sequential steps that a user will follow.
 - The path will be decided according to the users choice.
-- Every Directory inside `/src/data` shows a group of similar path and `pathMap.jsx` is the root file which compiles evrything in one code.
+- Every Directory inside `/src/data` shows a group of similar paths and `pathMap.jsx` is the root file which compiles everything in one code.

 ---

 ### What is the PathMap -
 - PathMap is a JSX file which compiles JSON schema of every path on a high level.
 - Every component inside `/data` directory contains path information for its respective Path.
-- The overall structure of the paths can be represnted by a nested JSON.
+- The overall structure of the paths can be represented by a nested JSON.
 - You can find the general structure of each component [here](./pathStructure.md).

 ---